NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Consequences to not implementing this

-- By not implementing this feature, nix loses the ability for tool-generated documentation.
+- By not implementing this feature, nix gains no ability for tool-generated documentation.
 - Documentation will not defined by nixdoc, instead the community-implementation solution to the standard.

 ## Examples